HDRUK/resource_manager/README.md

 ## Issues

-Docker might change the pid of the process, it might require some changes to work properly
+- Docker might change the pid of the process, the manager won't be able to identify the pid correctly

+- When using processes over the network the pid might not be passed correctly, changes to release the resource manually will be required